 Instructions

-• PREP: For a quicker prep, give the onion and pepper a quick coarse chop and add along with the jalapeรฑos (be sure to remove the ribs and seeds before adding if concerned about heat) and garlic to a food processor and pulse to chop.
+• For a quicker prep, give the onion and pepper a quick coarse chop and add along with the jalapeรฑos (be sure to remove the ribs and seeds before adding if concerned about heat) and garlic to a food processor; pulse to chop.

-• VEGGIES: Add in the minced garlic and jalapeรฑos.
+• Add in minced garlic and jalapeรฑos.
 Stir until fragrant, 1 minute.
-Add in all the seasonings and cook for 1 minute.
-Finally, add in the crushed tomatoes (undrained), and cook for one more minute, scraping the bottom of the pan to release any browned bits.
-Use a spatula to scrape every bit of this mixture into a slow cooker or instant pot.
+Add all the seasonings and cook for 1 minute.
+Finally, add in crushed tomatoes (undrained), and cook for 1 more minute, scraping the pan to release any browned bits.
+Use a spatula to scrape every bit of this mixture into a slow cooker or Instant Pot.

-• BLEND PORTION OF BEANS: See Note 3.
-Once the beans are tender, remove 3 cups of the beans and liquid and add to a powerful blender.
-Blend until smooth, stirring as needed in between blending (if needed, add more liquid from the slow cooker or instant pot to more easily blend).
+• See note 4.
+Once beans are tender, remove 3 cups of the beans and liquid and add to a powerful blender.
+Blend until smooth, stirring as needed between blending (if needed, add more liquid from the slow cooker or Instant Pot to more easily blend).
 Pour blended beans back into the slow cooker and stir.

 Video